akeesari/kubernetes/docs/foundations/2-microservices-on-k8s.md

 *Purpose*: Secure, isolated network space in Azure.

 *Role in Microservices*: Kubernetes nodes and Pods must communicate securely across services.
-A VNet provides the foundation for network isolation, inter-service communication**, private endpoints, and hybrid connectivity to on-prem resources or other cloud regions.
+A VNet provides the foundation for network isolation, inter-service communication, private endpoints, and hybrid connectivity to on-prem resources or other cloud regions.

 **Application Gateway:**